0-2 yes answers: stay on Liquid or refactor first

 Decision Guide

 You do not need a developer debate.
 You need a practical decision.
-If you answer “yes” to three or more of the questions below, Hydrogen is probably worth a serious evaluation.
+If you answer yes to three or more of the questions below, Hydrogen is probably worth a serious evaluation.
+Before you take the test, consider the cases where Hydrogen is the wrong move.

 If you are losing impatient shoppers during browsing, search, or product-page transitions, Hydrogen can help by creating a faster and more fluid experience.